su-mt4007/su-mt4007.github.io/lectures/week-4.md

 ### Basic Syntax

-Writing an SQL *query*(a question or a requests) is similiar to speaking with the database.
-Once we get a grasp of the basic syntax we will be able to query the database for data in whatever form that is.
+Writing an SQL *query*(a question or a requests) is analagous to speaking to the database.
+Once we get a grasp of the basic syntax we will be able to query the database and retrieve data.

+The syntax will be familiar from the tools we have already learnt.

 We use `SELECT` to determine the variables we want and `FROM` to specify the table we want it from.
 Following the image above, we can make the following query.